 - Top brisket with the remaining sliced onions and garlic cloves.
 Cover and cook on low for 8- 10 hours, or until fork tender.
 Tenderness will increase as it cooks, so take it out when it's tender to your liking.
 Most people like it very tender but not so soft that it is falling apart.
 You want it firm enough to slice but tender enough that the edges shred with a fork.

 - I recommend making this brisket ahead; allowing it to sit in the refrigerator for 1-2 nights will improve the flavor.
 If you would like to do this, skip ahead to where it says “Make Ahead Directions.”
 If you are not making ahead, continue reading.

 - Remove brisket from the pan and let it rest on the cutting board fat-side up for 20-30 minutes.

 - Meanwhile, skim fat from the surface of the cooking sauce.

-- You may strain the sauce to separate the solids out and discard— if you do this, return the sauce to the slow cooker, mix together 1 tbsp cornstarch with 1 tbsp of cold water, and stir it into the strained liquid in the slow cooker.
+- You may strain the sauce to separate the solids out and discard— if you do this, return the sauce to the slow cooker, mix together 1 tbsp potato starch or cornstarch (use potato starch for Passover) with 1 tbsp of cold water, and stir it into the strained liquid in the slow cooker.
 Alternatively, you may thicken the cooking sauce by first removing the bay leaves, then using an immersion blender to blend the sauce with the garlic and onions directly in the slow cooker (careful, the liquid is hot-- protect yourself with a towel and take care with more delicate ceramic slow cooker inserts).

 - Once your sauce is ready, cut fat cap off the brisket.